ssamot/RL_notebook/RL.md

 * Add all reward you have seen so far to $\mathrm{v_\tau^i}  = R(s,a)+\gamma R(s',a')+...\gamma^2R(s'',a'') + \gamma^{\tau-1}R(s^\tau, a^\tau)$ for episode $i$
 * $Q_n(s,a) = Q_{n-1}(s,a) + \eta\left[\mathrm{v_\tau^n} - Q_{n-1}(s,a) \right]$

-## From monte carlo control to SARDA and Q-Learning
+## From monte carlo control to SARSA and Q-Learning
 * With MC we update using the rewards from the whole chain
 * Can we update incrementally?